Tips / Sunday March 1, 2026

 Still, cybersecurity spending is not unique to Europe.

-What About Here In The USA?
+What About Here in the USA?

 US companies are also doubling down on AI security measures and well-known blockchain technologies.
 Still, collaboration between industries and sharing security models are among the favorite strategies of US companies operating online.

-What Industries Will Spend Most?
+What Industries Will Spend the Most?

 Surprisingly, the education and research industries are among the biggest targets of cyberattacks.
 These companies experience, on average, 2507 attacks weekly.
 Therefore, according to LinkedIn data, hiring in cybersecurity positions has drastically increased by 41% in 2023 within the education sector.